Franciscan Pilgrimage Commemorating

 Sr. Nancy Celaschi, OSF

-Franciscan Pilgrimage Commemorating 8th Centenary of St. Bonaventure's Birth July 7-20, 2017 Within the present decade of this new millenium the eighth centenary of the birth of one of the most distinguished friars of the Franciscan Intellectual Tradition will be celebrated: Giovanni di Fidanza, later known as St. Bonaventure.
+.
+The birth of one of the most distinguished friars of the Franciscan Intellectual Tradition will be celebrated this year: Giovanni di Fidanza, later known as St. Bonaventure.
 Although scholars have different opinions concerning the actual date of St. Bonaventure's birth, many have settled on 1217.
 While we are within this decade of the new millenium and with this specific date in mind, we invite you to celebrate the eighth centenary of the birth of the Seraphic Doctor, St. Bonaventure, by attending a pilgrimage to Italy which birthed him and to France which birthed him into the Franciscan Order.
-Save the dates: July 8-19, 2017.

 Here is the itinerary for this wonderful pilgrimage.
 Remember, based on changing circumstances, some elements of this pilgrimage may need to be adjusted.